Joringel/webprog/README.md

 ### Node Modules
 * [Express](https://expressjs.com/de/) // lightweight layer on top of node.js to build faster web-server
 * [Nodemon](https://nodemon.io/) // Monitors the Code and restarts the server every time there has been made changes to the code.
+* [Body-Parser](https://www.npmjs.com/package/body-parser) // To not get all the data of the body when making a post-request this module helps to parse the request and it will not be shown.
 ```
 // mainly for dev. instead of $ node server.js
 $ nodemon server.js